by Susan Hellauer

-Leaf pick-up will occur on most work days with the exception of Mondays.
+Leaf pick-up will occur during the work week, but generally not on Mondays or Thursdays.
 Biodegradable bags are available at the DPW if you would like to bag the leaves.
 No plastic bags for leaves or yard waste will be picked up.

 Please call the DPW 845-358-3552 with any concerns.

 Leaf vacuuming is underway from now through mid December, weather permitting.
 Put loose leaves into the gutter, right against the curb, at any time.
 They will be picked up periodically.

 You may also put leaves into biodegradable bags (NOT PLASTIC BAGS!) and set them out next to your trash on garbage collection days (Tuesday and Friday).
 The South Nyack DPW will come around and collect them, along with bagged yard debris, as usual.

 South Nyack provides biodegradable lawn and leaf bags to its residents.
 Pick them up at Village Hall on South Broadway during business hours.

 Upper Nyack is the only municipality in our area that does NOT vacuum leaves from the curb.
 Leaves—like grass clippings and yard debris—must placed at the curb in biodegradable paper bags (available at the Village Hall M-F 9-12).
 Leaves will not be collected if in plastic bags, boxes, or cans.
 There’s no time limit for leaf pickup in Upper Nyack.
 They are treated like any other bagged yard debris.